 About Course ASTE 520

-ASTE 520 Spacecraft Design is usually taken by astronautical engineering and other science (physics, astronomy. math) and engineering (electrical, mechanical, aerospace, chemical, systems, computer, and other) graduate students and sometimes advanced senior level undergrad students.
+ASTE 520 Spacecraft Design is usually taken by astronautical engineering and other science (physics, astronomy, mathematics) and engineering (electrical, mechanical, aerospace, chemical, systems, computer, and other) graduate students and sometimes senior level undergraduate students.

 The course offers a broad introduction to fundamentals of space systems, main spacecraft subsystems, and their interactions.